michirem/teamFiveProject/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Project C

+The following criteria were evaluated:

 Business webpage
-- For this project, you will create a Business’s webpage.
-The main target for this endeavour is to show the portfolio and make an easy and effective contact page for the customer to contact the Business.
+- The main target for this endeavour is to show the portfolio and make an easy and effective contact page for the customer to contact the Business.

 The webpage should have: